 - Time your visit: Unless you’re staying overnight at Fountain Shack, know that the park closes at 20: 00 (Oct-Apr) and 18:00 (May-Sept) daily.

 Grab Sundowners at The Lookout Deck

 Lookout Beach is home to gorgeous ocean views, great surf, and one of the best restaurants in town – The Lookout Deck.
 With a tantalizing food and cocktail menu, it’s the perfect spot to watch the waves come and go.
-While the menu caters to all kinds of palates, you can’t go wrong with any of their seafood options!
+While the menu caters to all kinds of tastebuds, you can’t go wrong with any of their seafood options!

 The Lookout Deck can get crowded, so reserving a table during peak season is highly encouraged.